CGJennings/se3docs/docs/um-run-script.md

 Returns a `File` object for the script file that was specified on the command line.

 `started`
 Returns `true` if the app has at least started to load and run the script file.
-This is `false` until the app has finished starting up and it ready to run the script.
+This is `false` until the app has started up and is ready to run the script.
 (So, for example, it is `false` while extensions are loaded.)
-Once `true`, it never reverts to being `false` for the rest of the session.
+Once `true`, it does not change again.

 `finished`
 Returns `true` if the app has finished running the script file.
-That is, if it started running the script and the script returned.
+That is, if it started running the script *and* the script returned.
 Note that if the script starts other threads or installs event handlers, these will not prevent the script from finishing.
 Immediately after this becomes `true`, the app will start to exit unless prevented from doing so.

 ### Preventing app exit

 Normally, as soon as the main script file finishes, the app will exit.
-You might wish to prevent this behaviour if your script starts new threads or is waiting for an event listener to fire.
-The following script code will keep the app running:
+If your script starts new threads or is waiting for an event listener to fire, you can prevent the app from exiting with:

 ```js
 Eons.scriptRunner.keepAlive = true;
 ```

 If used, this flag must be set before reaching the end of the script.
-To stop the application at a later time, you can use the following:
+You must ensure that you stop the app at a later time by calling:

 ```js
 Eons.window.exitApplication(false);